omarsar/react-node-app/README.md

 ```

 Side notes: I have changed the $PORT number to 5000 in order to be able to run this app on Heroku.
 Also, you might want to change APP.js so that it looks for where your app is hosted.
 Change this address (https://fathomless-sea-2599.herokuapp.com) to your own address.
+You won't need this if you are just running the app locally.
 That is it!
 Have fun!